 I am thrilled about your mission to reduce food insecurities and food waste!
 How can I help ?

-- Let your favorite food businesses or companies know about our food run service.
+Solicit your favorite food businesses or companies to donate their surplus.
 We are always looking to rescue good eatable food that can help feed hungry bellies.

 Here are additional Marketing material for your use (still in workings)

 Letter for Donors

 Letters for Friends and Families